 Intensive German courses

-Registration for the intensive courses in March 2021 is possible until February, 16.
+Registration for the next intensive courses is possible from July, 17 until August, 22.

 The course fee is 250 euros (according to the "Fees Regulations” of the University of Oldenburg).